ajavamind/Processing-Sketch-Chatbot/README.md

 Chat responses cause an instance of the sketch to be run with the SDK when a "Run" key is pressed.

+## Background
+I'm a Processing user since 2010 and software engineer since 1966 when I starting working part-time in college.
+To learn more about the AI and machine learning revolution going on now, I created here a code assistant chatbot using Java API calls to
+OpenAI.org.
+My chatbot application could be modified for other chatbot application uses, but I chose code generation specifically.
+Only a small number of the API calls are invoked.

 ## Usage
-I'm a Processing user since 2010 and software engineer since 1966 when I starting working part-time in college.
-I believe a code assistant is helpful learning about programming and avoiding some tedium during program development.
+I believe a code assistant is helpful to learn about programming and to avoid some tedium and mistakes during program development process.
 You cannot trust the output and have to read and understand the generated code.

 I find specific prompts are best to get good generated sketch code.
 And after a few prompts for requesting changes, I find it easier